doctor-g/Godot-Collector-Tutorial/docs/Challenges-1.md

 # Post-Workshop Challenges: Part 1

-Did you follow along with the tutorial?
+Did you follow along with Part 1 of the tutorial?
 Here are some challenges for you to try next!
-The first few are pretty easy and involve working with the editor, but the later ones require you to do some programming too.
+The first few are pretty easy and involve working with the scene editor, but the later ones require you to do some programming too.

-1. Modify the idle animation of the `Player.tscn` scene so that if he stands still, he does a funny dance or something similar.
+1. Modify the idle animation of the `Player.tscn` scene so that if he stands still, he does a funny dance (or something similar).

 1. Replace the star with a different image, something that you think the character should be collecting.